licheng019/licheng019.github.io/_posts/tech/2017-06-28-hadoop-fully-distributed-cluster-in-aws.md

 8).
 How to check whether the Hadoop is running

 Open browser, input address:50070, and then you will see the hadoop page.

+## 4 Example of How to design the Cluster

+hadoop1			hadoop2    			hadoop3

+namenode		resourcemanager    	secondaryname

+datanode		datanode			datanode (Storage) Hard Drive

+nodemanager		nodemanager			nodemanager（Analysis）Resource

+historyserver(light)

+ResourceManager and NameNode take a lot of on resource.
+So It better assign to different machine. using above simple table as the reference.